๐Ÿ“ฐLiterature of Journalism

 Harte-Hanks Communications, Inc. v.
 Connaughton (1989)

-• Made investigative process legally relevant—the court examined whether reporters purposely avoided interviewing a key witness
+• Made the investigative process legally relevant: the Court examined whether reporters purposely avoided interviewing a key witness whose testimony would have contradicted the story

-• Raised the stakes for editorial decisions, showing that what journalists don't do can be as legally significant as what they publish
+• Raised the stakes for editorial decisions, showing that what journalists choose not to do can be as legally significant as what they publish

 Time, Inc. v.
 Hill (1967)

-• Addressed fictionalization in news—arose from a Life magazine article that dramatized a family's real hostage experience
+• Addressed fictionalization in news: arose from a Life magazine article that dramatized a family's real hostage experience, portraying events that didn't actually happen to them

 • Blurred privacy and defamation law, recognizing that inaccurate reporting can harm even without traditional defamatory content